 ● I feel the burning sensation of healthy shame throughout my body, which may be concentrated around my chest and throat.
 This burning sensation is my natural emotional purification.

 ● If I use healthy shame to hold myself accountable, allowing myself to feel badly, to feel the burning sensation about what happened or what I did, this process can be part of my rectification.
-This is a natural way of redeeming myself energetically, physically, and emotionally if I am open, allowing the process to take its course.
+This is a natural way of redeeming myself energetically, physically, and emotionally if I am open, allowing this natural process to take its course.

 ● I am willing to stay open and experience healthy shame when it is needed.